Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 Finding True North

-As with a compass, truth always points to reality.
-Grasping the truth requires our humilty.
+Like a compass, truth points beyond us to reality.
+Finding it requires humility.
 This does not mean treating every claim as equally true.
-And it does not mean baptizing every feeling as evidence or surrendering your critical mind.
+And it does not mean baptizing every feeling as evidence or surrendering critical thought.

-It means staying open about what we think we know.
-It means refusing two temptations at once: the temptation to declare that your knowledge is complete, and the temptation to declare that nothing beyond your current model could possibly be real.
+It means being more honest about what we think we know.
+It means refusing two temptations at once: the temptation to declare that our knowledge is complete, and the temptation to declare that nothing beyond our current model could possibly be real.

 If this book has argued anything, it is that closure is often the enemy of truth.
 Closure feels good, which is exactly why it can be dangerous.
 Reality isn’t obligated to be tidy.
 Meaning, conscience, love, and the felt reality of presence don’t behave like objects we can weigh or measure, but that doesn’t make them unreal.